lh62594/rat-city-game/README.md

     [ ] --> power ups (got lives [x])
     [ ] --> Figure out how to put a .wav file for music

+[ ] get taxi animation for after the 8th level

 ===================================================
                   LEVEL PLANNING